 IP restriction/Access limitation

-The common reasons for site suspension will include but not limited to spamming/mass mailing, phishing, failing to pay for services when overdue and cybercrimes.
+The common reasons for site suspension will include but are not limited to spamming/mass mailing, phishing, failing to pay for services when overdue, and cybercrimes.
 But basically, in this post, we are concerned with a violation that excludes payment for services.

 Once your website is suspended, it tells Google you are not playing by the rules, you cannot be trusted and so you do not deserve a place at the top of its search engine.
-No matter how much you work, failing to avoid situations that gets your website suspended will rub you of every benefit of your work which could have helped your search engine ranks.
+No matter how much you work, failing to avoid situations that get your website suspended will rob you of every benefit of your work which could have helped your search engine ranks.

 This affects all websites hosted on that server if the affected account was running on a shared IP.
 This will prompt your web host to take disciplinary actions against you which could include an immediate suspension or termination without notice.

-Outright termination occurs when your web hosting account is deleted from server.
-You loose your files and there is no way to reverse it except you purchase a new hosting service and uploaded fresh file or a healthy backup.
+Outright termination occurs when your web hosting account is deleted from the server.
+You lose your files and there is no way to reverse it except you purchase a new hosting service and uploaded fresh files or a healthy backup.

 So Why Will Your Web Host Punish You With any of the Above

-Spamming is sending unsolicited mails.
+Spamming is sending unsolicited emails.
 But sending a single unsolicited mail in a day does not cause you trouble.
 What gets you trouble is mass mailing.
-If you must send mass mails, you should create a mailing list using software like phplist. phplist is available in QuickInstall under the software section of your website cpanel.
+If you must send mass emails, you should create a mailing list using software like phplist. phplist is available in QuickInstall under the software section of your website cpanel.

-The recommended approach to deal with user registration is to update your software to its latest version, disable user registration from your website admin dashboard or simply disabling the user registration module or plugin.
+The recommended approach to deal with user registration is to update your software to its latest version, disable user registration from your website admin dashboard, or simply disable the user registration module or plugin.